 Techniques for homeschool motivation

-You might think my Mum was some sort of ogre, but you’d be wrong.
-Mum was a wonderful, loving Christian woman who homeschooled her children.
-Most of the time she was great, but there were times when she struggled to find ways to motivate us.
+You might think my Mum was an ogre, but you’d be wrong.
+On the contrary, mum was a wonderful, loving Christian woman who homeschooled her children.
+Most of the time, she was great, but there were times when she struggled to find ways to motivate us.

 However, when you lose it, it doesn’t help your homeschoolers learn.
 In fact, it can embitter them and frustrate you.

 This will make homeschooling feel like a chore.

 So, the first step in homeschool motivation is to make sure you’re always cool.